varphi-online/wgraphc/README.md

 - [x] Evaluator to to create tokens to use.
 - [x] Impliment Recursive Descent Parser or the shunting yard algorithim to build and AST from tokens.
-- [xx] Global variables and variable assignment, with multiple assignment
+- [x] Global variables and variable assignment, with multiple assignment
 - [ ] Function handling, arbitrary amount of arguments
 - [x] Complex number input, _i_ operator and basic complex functions via vectors
 - [ ] Complex trig operators, with the mclauren series used as an approximation